Academic Affairs State Authorization and SARA Compliance

 Please be aware that students who relocate while enrolled at the East Carolina University may become ineligible for Title IV funding or potentially be unable to complete their studies if they are moving to a country or state where ECU does not meet licensure or certification requirements.
 Prospective students should contact their admissions advisor to discuss how relocation could alter their eligibility, while current students should contact their program coordinator if they are considering relocating during their course of study.

 International Students: International students are advised to understand and be apprised of the rules, regulations, and requirements related to online distance education programs in their country of residence, particularly:

 International students considering an academic program that leads to a professional license should first confirm with the appropriate professional licensing board in their country of residence or the country where they intend to work as to whether an online degree awarded from East Carolina University will be recognized when seeking licensure or certification.

 Experiential Learning Inventory (ELI)

-ECU uses a web-based application to create, track and manage all internships and other experiential learning activities of students.
-This application is ELI, the Experiential Learning Inventory.
+ECU uses a web-based platform to create, track and manage all student experiential learning activities.
+This platform is ELI, the Experiential Learning Inventory.
 ELI simplifies and standardizes the creation of an experiential learning activity record, provides up-to-date emergency contact information and provides reporting capabilities to meet program, unit, and university needs and requirements.

 To learn more about how ELI can enhance your program, please contact Charlene Lee.